woodystock/learner-materials-react-props-and-state/activities/activity-5.md

 function CatCard(props) {...}
 ```

-It's just like how a normal JavaScript function receives values - cool!
+It's just like how a normal JavaScript function receives values - cool 😎

 Again, we don't have to call these props here, we could call our parameters bingoWings if we wanted to.
 But props is fine for now.